-NAMAland is an augmented reality smartphone app which lets you see properties in Dublin reportedly owned by NAMA, the National Asset Management Agency.
+NAMAland was an augmented reality smartphone app which makes visible properties in Dublin reportedly owned by NAMA, the National Asset Management Agency.

 The project is built on an unofficial database of NAMA properties maintained by the NAMAWinelake blog.
-The database was geotagged and built into an augmented reality Layar which works on iPhone, Android and selected Nokia and Blackberry phones.
+The database was geotagged and built into an augmented reality cross platform app which worked on IOS and Android.
 The app takes the phones's position, compares it to the database of NAMA properties and returns the position of nearby NAMA-ed properties.
-The databse contains about 120 NAMA properties and is updated as required which, as NAMA is exempt from Freedom of Information legislation, is the most comprehensive source of information about NAMA properties.
+The databse contains about 120 NAMA properties and is updated as required which, as NAMA was exempt from Freedom of Information legislation and guarded its data carefully, was the most comprehensive source of information about NAMA properties.